 SERBIAN ORTHODOX CHURCHES IN BELGRADE

 Certain southern parts of Serbia were under the Ottoman rule for 500 year, while Belgrade was under the Ottoman occupation for 346 years.
-Although the Ottomans did not suppress the Serbian Orthodox religion, I’m sure that you can imagine the way Belgrade looked as a provincial Ottoman city.
-At the time when cities in western Europe constructed monumental churches, in Belgrade, there were mosques everywhere.
+Although they didn’t suppress the Serbian Orthodox religion, I’m sure that you can imagine the way Belgrade looked as a provincial Ottoman city.
+At the time when cities in western Europe constructed monumental churches, there were mosques all over Belgrade.

-In this and the next post, I will write about Serbian Orthodox churches that, if you visit Belgrade, you are most likely to see.
+In this post, I will write about Serbian Orthodox churches that, if you visit Belgrade, you are most likely to see.

 SAINT SAVA CHURCH

-Without any doubt, the biggest and the most important church in Belgrade is the Saint Sava church.
-I’ve already written about this church in my post on Belgrade, so I’m not going to repeat that again.
+Without any doubt, the biggest and most important church in Belgrade is the Saint Sava church.
+I’ve written a separate post about this church and its magnificent crypt.

 SAINT MARK CHURCH